 Individual in the Labour Market Research Group (ILRM), Department of Sociology, University of Cambridge

-Advisory Board, Analyse & Tal (cooperative consultancy), Copenhagen, Denmark
+Former Advisory Board Member, Analyse & Tal (cooperative consultancy), Copenhagen, Denmark

-Advisory Board, Explain Artist (non-profit that promotes academic engagement with the public by working with artists to create animations of research), Gothenburg, Sweden
+Advisory Board Member, Explain Artist (non-profit that promotes academic engagement with the public by working with artists to create animations of research), Gothenburg, Sweden

 Selected Academic Service